ChongWu-Biostat/MCSS/README.md

 ### Some background

 Based on the corresponding new concepts of coverage and mutual exclusivity, MCSS is designed for de novo discovery of mutated driver pathways in cancer.
 Since the computational problem is a combinatorial optimization with an objective function involving a discontinuous indicator function in high dimension, many existing optimization algorithms, such as a brute force enumeration, gradient descent and Newton’s methods, are practically infeasible or directly inapplicable.
-That's why we develop MCSS based on a novel formulation of the problem as non-convex programming and non-convex regularization.
+That is why we develop MCSS based on a novel formulation of the problem as non-convex programming with regularization.
 The method is computationally more efficient, effective and scalable than existing Monte Carlo searching and several other algorithms.
-For more details, see our upcoming paper.
+For more details, see our paper.

 * Binghui Liu, Chong Wu, Xiaotong Shen, and Wei Pan.
 "CA novel and efficient algorithm for de novo discovery of mutated driver pathways in cancer."
-Under revision.
+Submitted to Annals of Applied Statistics.

 ### How to use
+We use the following simple simulated data example and corresponding code to help researchers understand and use our method.

-* First, we generated a simple n by p mutation data set A with a 1 indicating a mutation and 0 otherwise, where n and p is the number of observations and the number of genes, respectively.
-For each patient, a gene in a driver pathway was randomly selected and it mutated with probability p1, and another gene in the driver pathway was randomly selected to have a mutation probability p2.
+* First, we generate a simple n by p mutation data set A with a 1 indicating a mutation and 0 otherwise, where n and p are the number of observations and the number of genes, respectively.
+For each patient, a gene in a driver pathway is randomly selected and it mutates with probability p1, and another gene in the driver pathway was randomly selected to have a mutation probability p2.
 Other genes outside the pathway mutated with probability p3.
-We hope the following simple simulation codes could help researchers do some further research.

 ```matlab
 n = 100; p = 500; p1 = 0.95; p2 = 0.01; p3 = 0.05